 At the turn of 2021, health experts predicted an impending ‘burnout spike’ for Britain’s workforce.
 Research into Google Trends revealed a spike in searches for “symptoms of burnout” in the wake of the pandemic, while seasonal changes also made a difference.
-This article looks at how to prevent burnout.
+This article looks at how to prevent burnout in your career.

 The effects of burnout can spill over from our professional lives into our relationships, while also impacting our physical and mental health.
 To tackle burnout at the source, we need to understand what’s causing it – and what changes we can make to stop it from taking over.